Team4388/RidgeScout/README.md

 #### Here is an overview of the main features currently included in the app:
 - This project is written for Android!
 No need for some kind of janky laptop charging setup.
-- Similar to ScoutingPASS, there are many diffrent types of fields that can be used to collect data.
+- Similar to ScoutingPASS, there are many different types of fields that can be used to collect data.
 - The app is designed to handle updates to the fields on the fly, without loosing any data!
 - Unlike other scouting solutions, scouters can disable any field they did not measure, and disabled fields will not be included in any calculations.
-- Dynamic displays based off of the diffrent fields.
+- Dynamic displays based off of the different fields.
 - Data transfer including 2D codes, Bluetooth, and File Bundle.
 - Exporting using CSV.
 - Deployment on F-Droid